 SQL Data Warehouse is a massively parallel processing (MPP) distributed database system.
-By dividing data and processing capability across multiple nodes, SQL Data Warehouse can offer huge scalability - far beyond any single system.
 Behind the scenes, SQL Data Warehouse spreads your data across many shared-nothing storage and processing units.
-The data is stored in Premium locally redundant storage, and linked to compute nodes for query execution.
-With this architecture, SQL Data Warehouse takes a "divide and conquer" approach to running loads and complex queries.
-Requests are received by the Control node, optimized and then passed to the Compute nodes to do their work in parallel.
+The data is stored in a Premium locally redundant storage layer on top of which dynamically linked Compute nodes execute queries.
+SQL Data Warehouse takes a "divide and conquer" approach to running loads and complex queries.
+Requests are received by a Control node, optimized for distribution, and then passed to Compute nodes to do their work in parallel.

-- Grow or shrink storage independent of compute.
+- Grow or shrink storage size independent of compute.

-- Grow or shrink compute without moving data.
+- Grow or shrink compute power without moving data.

-- Pause compute capacity while keeping data intact.
+- Pause compute capacity while leaving data intact, only paying for storage.

 The following diagram shows the architecture in more detail.